businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 This initial exploration is intended to set the stage for a customer-segment aware analysis of competitive advantage, firmly grounded in your industry understanding.

-Once you have completed this quick exploration, you are prepared to move to Section III, where we will begin the process of identifying Strategic Business Units (SBUs) within your chosen company.
+Once you have completed this quick exploration, you are prepared to idenitfy strategic business units (SBUs) for your chosen company.

-Okay, let's create content for **Section III: Section 1: Identifying Strategic Business Units (SBUs)**.
-Here's a draft:

----

-**Section III: Section 1: Identifying Strategic Business Units (SBUs)**
+## Identifying Strategic Business Units (SBUs)

 With a foundational understanding of your chosen company and its industry context established, the next step in our analysis is to identify its key Strategic Business Units, or SBUs.

-**Recap: What are SBUs and Why are They Important?**
+### Recap: What are SBUs and Why are They Important?
+{: .no_toc}

 A Strategic Business Unit (SBU) is a relatively autonomous division or unit of a larger company that operates as an independent entity, often responsible for a specific product line, market segment, or geographic area.
 Thinking in terms of SBUs is crucial for strategic analysis because: